quickemu-project/quickemu/README.md

     * `vmxnet3` network device is used.
   * USB host pass-through is limited to UHCI (USB 2.0).
   * Display resolution can only be changed via macOS System Preferences.
+  * macOS Big Sur has no audio, but Full Duplex audio works on macOS Catalina is previous releases.
   * File sharing between guest and host is available via [virtio-9p](https://wiki.qemu.org/Documentation/9psetup).
   * **SPICE has limited supported on macOS**:
     * Copy/paste via SPICE agent is not available.